 Instructions

-- Bake for 30 minutes, or until completely dry and crisp.
+- Bake for 25-30 minutes or until firm, dry in the centers and golden around the edges.

-- Cool on cooling rack and store in airtight container for up to 2 weeks.
+- Store crackers in an airtight container at room temperature for up to 2 weeks.

 Notes